-- To put them to work, they must be incorporated in the shortcode block.
+- Also, to put them to work, they must be incorporated in the shortcode block.

 - If the shortcode is producing any inline content such as the year or any of the inline call to actions, this might create some problems.

 - Note that shortcodes in posts/pages might continue to work even when Gutenberg is integrated into an existing site.
-Developers have done a better job of ensuring that the current platform doesn't break.
+Thus, developers have done a better job of ensuring that the current platform doesn't break.

 No other embeds or images in paragraphs